How to Participate

 To provide the developers with enough information to fix a bug, they'll need to be able to easily repeat the conditions and observe it themselves.
 The likelihood that a bug will be fixed is directly correlated to the developer's ability to create the conditions under which the bug may be observed.

 Often a bug report should include a Python traceback (see a Python traceback).
-We will also need to know what platform you're running (Windows, macOS, Linux), and which Python interpreter you're running if its not CPython (e.g., Jython, Google App Engine).
+We will also need to know what platform you're running (Windows, macOS, Linux), and which Python interpreter you're running if it is not CPython (for example, Jython or Google App Engine).

 5. Submit the bug

 By default GitHub will email you to let you know when new comments have been made on your bug report.
-In the event you've turned this feature off, you should check back on occasion to ensure you don't miss any questions a developer trying to fix the bug might ask.
+If you turned off this feature, you should check on occasion to ensure you do not miss any questions a developer might ask.